 - Spiritual Care and Education

 Spiritual Care and Education offers interfaith spiritual care that respects various individual beliefs.
 Whatever your faith, this program offers healing, hope, and comfort.
 Professional chaplains help you emotionally and spiritually.
 The center also offers a Chi Cart with tea and aromatherapy, and a quiet, safe space for self-care.
 For information, call 212-241-7262.
-Led by Deborah Marin, MD, Director of Spiritual Care and Education.
+Led by Deborah Marin, MD, Director of the Center for Spirituality and Health.

 - The Paws & Play for Clinical Teams program in partnership with the Child Life and Creative Arts Therapy Department partners a licensed and board certified creative arts therapist, Jaclyn Damiano, and a trained facility dog, Moby, to provide well-being and resilience opportunities for staff, faculty members, and trainees in adult clinical areas.
 Our mission is to reduce stress in the workplace, and to improve patient care by positively affecting clinical care providers and support staff.
 Email Jaclyn Craig for more information or to arrange a visit by Moby to your clinical unit.